(Featured Image Credit: pxHere)

 These small openings also leave a residue to keep the rollers running smoothly.
 At the same time, it causes minimum friction, ensuring the chain doesn’t wear as quickly.

-Without the proper chain lube applied to the right places, your ride will come to a screeching halt.
+Without the proper chain lube, your ride on your Bobbin Hummingbird will come to a screeching halt.
 That applies to grabbing an affordable option or high-quality bike oil.